JetBrains/guide/site/python/tutorials/fastapi-aws-kubernetes/introduction/index.md

 ---

 Hello everyone, Welcome to the PyCharm FastAPI tutorial series.
-In this tutorial we are going to explore [FastAPI](https://fastapi.tiangolo.com) which is a high-performance framework.
+In this tutorial, we are going to explore [FastAPI](https://fastapi.tiangolo.com) which is a high-performance framework.
 It’s a modern web framework which recently got huge popularity over the Internet, it’s backed by [starlette](https://www.starlette.io/) and [pydantic](https://pydantic-docs.helpmanual.io/) and based on